Brenham Heritage Museum

-The Brenham Heritage Museum is a local history museum located in downtown Brenham, Texas.
-Exhibits and collections reflect a focus on the history and culture of the Brenham and Washington County area.
-The museum is located in the old US Post Office-Federal Building-Brenham, a National Register of Historic Places building.
+The Brenham Heritage Museum is a local history museum in downtown Brenham, Texas located in the former US Post Office-Federal Building-Brenham listed on the National Register of Historic Places building.
+The museum is operated by the Brenham Heritage Museum Board of Directors, and staff members.
 The museum operates a second site, the Bus Depot Gallery, in the Art-Deco Kerrville Bus Lines Depot of Brenham.

 Origins

-In 1991, the City of Brenham offered an historic building for use as a museum to the Brenham Heritage Museum, a non-profit organization in Brenham, Texas.
-A non-profit was established, some collections were acquired, funds were raised and the museum opened soon after.
+In 1991, the City of Brenham offered the former U.S. Post Office-Federal Building for use as a museum.
+A non-profit was established, collections were acquired, funds were raised and the museum opened soon after.

 Collections

 The Brenham Heritage Museum has acquired the body of her collections from the citizenry of Brenham, Texas and the surrounding Washington County.
-A number of groups and organizations have provided the museum with significant portions of the collection:
+A number of individuals and organizations have provided the museum with significant portions of the collection.